-While all employees in the digital workforce love having the benefits that come with their jobs, most don’t like dealing with them once they are…
+While all employees in the digital workforce love having the benefits of communication technology that come with their jobs, most don’t like dealing with them…

 Though it varies depending on the industry and the unique functions of the work performed, companies and HR professionals in particular continue to face challenges around communicating effectively with unionized labor or in hybrid union and non-union environments.
 One of the biggest obstacles is encapsulated by this key question: how do we effectively track if employees are reading and receiving the mission-critical information we send?

 As an employer, there is certain information required by law to deliver to employees.
 It is your obligation to ensure your workforce receives said information during compensable time.

 Bulletin boards and other modes of information-sharing, such as emails, are not always effective or available methods to communicate.
 Hourly laborers often don’t have access to corporate email, computer or the nature of work prevents them from receiving timely communication.

 Therefore, it is imperative to ensure your workforce has access to crucial content, such as OSHA guidelines, policy/procedural updates, SOP guides, payroll updates, or product changes in common ways, which are typically found in the following areas or circumstances:

 Enacted in the 1930s to protect employees, the National Labor Relations Board (NLRB) began from a noble premise but in modern times has unfortunately contributed to the emergence of an ostracized environment for the employer.